 Many people involved in car accidents in Nova Scotia are afraid to report the accident to their automobile insurance company.
 They fear that the car accident will increase their insurance rates and they’re not sure how long a car accident will stay on their record.

 It is true that causing a car accident will likely result in an increased insurance premium.
 But this isn’t a life long increase.
 Insurance companies only go back a few years in looking at your driving history.

 It’s important to know that simply being in a car accident won’t automatically result in increased insurance rates.
 When the accident is another driver’s fault, your rates generally remain unaffected.

 Causing a car accident will likely affect your insurance rates:

 Most insurance companies in Nova Scotia will go back to check for at-fault accidents.
 They will usually check to see if a driver was responsible for any car accidents over the past six years.
 Some insurance companies will review a driving history as far as ten years back.

 If you have caused an accident within that time, it’s likely that your insurance rates will be higher.
 The insurance rate will stay high as long as the at-fault accident shows on your driver records.
 However, heightened rates reduce each year that passes.
 For example, an accident that happened six years ago will result in a lower rate increase than one that happened two years ago.

 How do insurance companies determine fault for an accident:

-Insurance companies decide just how much of the accident was your fault by looking to regulations set by government.
+Insurance companies decide just how much of the accident was your fault by looking at regulations set by the government.
 These laws are contained in the Automobile Insurance Fault Determination Regulations.
 This is basically a giant flowchart that insurance companies are required to use to determine how much a person is responsible for an accident.

 How do car accident claims impact insurance rates?